S54 Vanos Procedure

 Note: When cleaning parts, spray cleaning compound on towel then wipe component with towel.
 Components can also be placed in a small container and sprayed with cleaning compound then individually wiped with towel.

-Clean all mounting bolts, nuts, washers (brake cleaner & towels).
+Neat all mounting bolts, nuts, washers (brake cleaner & towels).

-Clean Vanos matting surfaces; solenoid (both Vanos and solenoid), head gasket (brake cleaner & towels).
+Wipe Vanos matting surfaces; solenoid (both Vanos and solenoid), head gasket (brake cleaner & towels).

 Clean head matting surfaces; sparkplug well, top perimeter and rear half-moons, front Vanos gasket (brake cleaner & towels).

-Clean coil harness ground wire (brake cleaner & towels).
+Wash coil harness ground wire (brake cleaner & towels).

-Clean coils mounting contact surfaces (at coils) (brake cleaner & towels).
+Brush coils mounting contact surfaces (at coils) (brake cleaner & towels).

-Clean valve cover gaskets (brake cleaner & towels).
+Polish valve cover gaskets (brake cleaner & towels).
 Note: S54 valve cover gaskets and bolt grommets are made of Viton and thus can withstand brake cleaner.
 Brake cleaner will allow for removing oil from gaskets.

 Clean valve cover mating surfaces; inner gasket, bolt access holes, all studs, exhaust side ground wire hole, exhaust side oil drain hole (brake cleaner & towels).